tirabo/Algoritmos-y-Programacion/2021/ejercicios/ejercicios.md

 ### Triangular Number Sequence

-This Triangular Number Sequence is generated from a pattern of dots that form a triangle.
-The first 5 numbers of the sequence, or dots, are: 1, 3, 6, 10, 15 This means that the first triangle has just one dot, the second one has three dots, the third one has 6 dots and so on.
+This Triangular Number Sequence is generated from a pattern of dots that form a triangulo.
+The first 5 numbers of the sequence, or dots, are: 1, 3, 6, 10, 15 This means that the first triangulo has just one dot, the second one has three dots, the third one has 6 dots and so on.
 Write a function that gives the number of dots …